transformerlab/transformerlab-docs/blog/2026-03-17-runpod-no-gpu-needed/index.md

 tags: [runpod, cloud, gpu, training, tasks, getting-started]
 ---

-Getting access to to the right hardware is one of the biggest barriers to machine learning experimentation.
+For many looking to experiment with machine learning, the biggest barrier to entry is access to hardware.
 GPUs are expensive, hard to find, and even harder to share across a team.
-Big cloud hosting providers have complex interfaces, pricing models, and want to lock you into their tooling.
+Big cloud hosting providers have complex interfaces, pricing models, and try to lock you into their ecosystem and tooling.

 Using RunPod with Transformer Lab changes that.
-You can spin up GPU-backed experiments quickly from the comfort of your own system.
+Now you can spin up GPU-backed experiments quickly from the comfort of your own system.

 <!--truncate-->

-## Why RunPod?
+## About RunPod

-RunPod is a GPU cloud that's become popular in the ML community because it's cost-effective, and fast and easy to get started.
+RunPod is a GPU cloud provider that has become popular in the ML community because it's cost-effective, fast and easy to get started.
 You pay for what you use, and there are GPUs available on-demand ranging from RTX 4090s all the way up to H100s.
 For experimentation and one-off fine-tuning runs, it hits a sweet spot.

-When you connect RunPod to Transformer Lab, you unlock the ability to iteratively work

-the platform treats those cloud GPUs the same way it would treat a local machine — you can run training tasks, evaluations, and inference jobs through the same UI, and all the results and artifacts land in your workspace automatically.
+By connecting RunPod to Transformer Lab you unlock infrastructure managmeent, environment configuration and experiment tracking through a simple, organized UI, so that you can focus on what matters to you.

 ---